SMUnlimited/AMAI/README.md

 Useful for testing how much better AMAI is against the original AI.

-Not shipped by default as it creates a very different blizzard.j file.
+Not shipped by default as it creates a very different `Blizzard.j` file.

 Run/double click one of the `MakeVAI<Version>` bat files. (e.g `MakeVAITFT.bat` to create the AMAI vs Blizzard AI scripts for the classic TFT version.)